jw-ml/dat5_spam-filter/paper.md

 3. Remove any text that is included as part of a "reply" or "forward" (_note: Leaving this data in could have a large impact on the model's predictions.
 I indent to run the models again with replies and forwards included before the final write-up_)

 At the end of this cleaning, I construct a dataframe with four columns:

 1. 'spam': whether the email is ham or spam
 2. 'timestamp': the time the email was sent (or received - it is not always clear)
 3. 'subject': the email's subject line
 4. 'text': the body of the email

 The above turned out to be surprisingly difficult (for me).
 The emails came in lots of formats, and several of those formats did not play well with the email or beautifulsoup modules.
 A major area of improvement for this project is in the data cleaning stage and better exception/error handling.
+Currently, I have to drop several emails from the data because I still have not figured out how to deal with those emails (hence, the decrease in N seen above).

 Lastly, I use the natural language toolkit (nlkt) and scikit-learn's CountVectorizer to further clean text elements and to create word count vectors (see [preprocess\_and\_model.py](https://github.com/jw-ml/dat5_spam-filter/blob/master/code/preprocess_and_model.py)).

-###Data exploration and visualization

-* _need to insert word counts, etc._

 ###Features

 Currently, my model is built around only a few features of the possible features that can be extracted from this data:

 1. the document term matrix associated with the email text (p = 181,870)
 2. the document term matrix associtaed with the email subject (p = 19,435)

 Over the next week, I intend to create the following features:

 1. the length of text
 2. the length of subject
 3. ratio of upper to lower case letters